-Craving can be a very distinct thing in itself.
-But craving on flat ground is a great way to enjoy longboard cruising.
+Carving can be a very distinct thing in itself.
+But carving on flat ground is a great way to enjoy longboard cruising.

 You need to use your longboard without pushing with your foot in this style of cruising.
 Basically, the turns and weight shifts keep the longboard moving.
 Flow is the key.

-The flat ground craving is undoubtedly a great way of longboard cruising.
+The flat ground carving is undoubtedly a great way of longboard cruising.
 Be sure to try it out whenever you can.